DarkEnergySurvey/bpz/redshift_codes/photoz_codes/bpzv1/readme.txt

     #interpolatated sed are fractional quantites between,
         e.g. TEMPLATE_TYPE = 1.4  meaning 0.6 of sed1 and 0.4 of sed2
         e.g. TEMPLATE_TYPE = 3.1  meaning 0.9 of sed3 and 0.1 of sed4

+TEMPLATE_ID - the SED ID that corresponds to the best fitting template.

 3.2) pdf prediction files: the output file has the same name as the input fits file, with .h5 at the end